mandiant/capa/README.md

 A sequence of bytes referenced by the logic of the program.
 The provided sequence must match from the beginning of the referenced bytes and be no more than `0x100` bytes.
 The parameter is a sequence of hexadecimal bytes.
-It can include an optional description.
+To help humans understand the meaning of the bytes sequence, you may provide a description.
-The inline syntax is preferred (` = DESCRIPTION STRING`).
+Use the inline syntax (preferred) by ending the line with ` = DESCRIPTION STRING`.
+Check the [description section](#description) for more details.

 The example below illustrates byte matching given a COM CLSID pushed onto the stack prior to `CoCreateInstance`.